The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

 Students may complete a major or minor in French and Francophone Studies with two possible tracks: Language and Literature or Transdisciplinary Studies.
 Within the major, students may complete the requirements for the secondary education certification.
-Students may, with departmental approval, complete an M.A. in the combined A.B./M.A. program.
+Students may, with departmental approval, complete an M.A. in the combined A.B./M.A. program of 4.0, 4.5 or 5.0 years.

 100-level courses introduce students to the study of the French language, French and Francophone literatures and cultures, as well as exposing them to critical materials related to textual analysis conceived broadly.
 Courses at the 200-level treat French and Francophone literature and cultures across the historical spectrum.
 In addition, two 200-level courses are devoted to advanced language training and one to the study of theory.
 Advanced (300-level) courses offer detailed study either of individual authors, genres and movements or of particular periods, themes and problems in French and Francophone culture.
 In both major options, students are admitted to advanced courses after satisfactory completion of two semesters of 200-level courses in French.

 All students who wish to pursue their study of French, regardless of level, must take a departmental placement examination prior to arriving at Bryn Mawr.
-Those students who enter beginning French have two options: intensive study of the language in the intensive sequence (001-002 Intensive Elementary; 005 Intensive Intermediate; or non-intensive study of the language in the non-intensive sequence (001-002 Elementary; 003-004 Intermediate).
+Those students who enter beginning French have two options: intensive study of the language in the intensive sequence (001-002 Intensive Elementary and 005 Intensive Intermediate; or non-intensive study of the language in the non-intensive sequence (001-002 Elementary; 003-004 Intermediate).
 Although it is possible to major in French using either of the two sequences, students who are considering doing so and have been placed at the 001 level are strongly encouraged to take the intensive sequence.

 Requirements in the major subject are: